sidney-eliot/3d-artists-handbook/content/texturing/skin-texturing.md

 To start things off, create a couple of subdermal colors.

-cross polarized photographs (photographs that remove reflected light, so it's like a base color channel image)
+Cross polarized photographs (photographs that remove reflected light, so it's like a base color channel image)

 ![[image-2024-03-20-14-15-42.jpg]]